convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/instructions/setBaseAssetEnabledStatus.d.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/js/generated/instructions/setBaseAssetEnabledStatus.d.ts)

-This code defines a set of TypeScript interfaces and functions related to creating and executing a Solana transaction instruction for setting the enabled status of a base asset in the Convergence Program Library.
+This code exports several types and functions related to setting the enabled status of a base asset in the Convergence Program Library.
+The purpose of this code is to provide a way for users to enable or disable a specific base asset within the Convergence Protocol.

-The `import` statements at the beginning of the code import two external libraries: `@convergence-rfq/beet` and `@solana/web3.js`.
-The former is likely a library for encoding and decoding binary data structures, while the latter is a library for interacting with the Solana blockchain.

-The `SetBaseAssetEnabledStatusInstructionArgs` interface defines an object with a single boolean property `enabledStatusToSet`, which represents the desired enabled status of the base asset.
+The `SetBaseAssetEnabledStatusInstructionArgs` type defines an object with a single property `enabledStatusToSet`, which is a boolean value indicating whether the base asset should be enabled or disabled.

-The `setBaseAssetEnabledStatusStruct` constant is an instance of the `BeetArgsStruct` class from the `@convergence-rfq/beet` library.
-It defines a binary data structure that can be used to encode and decode the `SetBaseAssetEnabledStatusInstructionArgs` object.
-The `instructionDiscriminator` property is an array of numbers that serves as a unique identifier for this particular instruction.
+The `setBaseAssetEnabledStatusStruct` constant is a `BeetArgsStruct` object that extends the `SetBaseAssetEnabledStatusInstructionArgs` type with an additional property `instructionDiscriminator`, which is an array of numbers used to identify the specific instruction being executed.

-The `SetBaseAssetEnabledStatusInstructionAccounts` interface defines an object with several properties representing the Solana accounts involved in the transaction.
-These include the authority account, the protocol account, the base asset account, and an optional array of additional accounts (`anchorRemainingAccounts`).
+The `SetBaseAssetEnabledStatusInstructionAccounts` type defines an object with several properties representing the accounts required to execute the instruction.
+These include the `authority` account, which is the account authorized to execute the instruction, the `protocol` account, which is the Convergence Protocol account, the `baseAsset` account, which is the account representing the base asset being enabled or disabled, and an optional `anchorRemainingAccounts` array, which can be used to include additional accounts required by the instruction.

-The `setBaseAssetEnabledStatusInstructionDiscriminator` constant is an array of numbers that serves as a unique identifier for this particular instruction.
+The `setBaseAssetEnabledStatusInstructionDiscriminator` constant is an array of numbers used to identify the specific instruction being executed.

-The `createSetBaseAssetEnabledStatusInstruction` function takes in two arguments: an object of type `SetBaseAssetEnabledStatusInstructionAccounts` and an object of type `SetBaseAssetEnabledStatusInstructionArgs`.
-It returns a Solana transaction instruction that can be included in a larger transaction.
-The `programId` argument is an optional parameter that specifies the Solana program ID associated with this instruction.
+The `createSetBaseAssetEnabledStatusInstruction` function takes two arguments: `accounts` and `args`, which are objects of type `SetBaseAssetEnabledStatusInstructionAccounts` and `SetBaseAssetEnabledStatusInstructionArgs`, respectively.
+The function also takes an optional `programId` argument, which is a `PublicKey` object representing the program ID of the Convergence Protocol.
+The function returns a `TransactionInstruction` object that can be used to execute the instruction.

-Overall, this code provides a way to create and execute a Solana transaction instruction for setting the enabled status of a base asset in the Convergence Program Library.
-It relies on external libraries for binary encoding and decoding and for interacting with the Solana blockchain.
-Developers using this code would need to provide the necessary account information and program ID to create a valid transaction.
+Overall, this code provides a way for users to enable or disable specific base assets within the Convergence Protocol.
+This functionality is important for managing the assets available for trading on the platform and ensuring that only valid and reliable assets are used.
+The code can be used in conjunction with other parts of the Convergence Program Library to build a complete trading platform.

 Example usage:

 ```
-import { createSetBaseAssetEnabledStatusInstruction } from "path/to/setBaseAssetEnabledStatus";
+import { createSetBaseAssetEnabledStatusInstruction } from "@convergence-rfq/beet";
+import { PublicKey } from "@solana/web3.js";

 const accounts = {
-  authority: new web3.PublicKey("..."),
+  authority: new PublicKey("..."),
-  protocol: new web3.PublicKey("..."),
+  protocol: new PublicKey("..."),
-  baseAsset: new web3.PublicKey("..."),
+  baseAsset: new PublicKey("..."),
-  anchorRemainingAccounts: [
-    { pubkey: new web3.PublicKey("..."), isWritable: true, isSigner: false },
-    { pubkey: new web3.PublicKey("..."), isWritable: false, isSigner: false },
-  ],
 };

 const args = {